Vacaville, California: Transportation

 Interstate 80 passes through Vacaville, connecting San Francisco to the southwest and Sacramento to the northeast.
 Interstate 505 branches off Interstate 80, connecting Vacaville to Winters before eventually reaching Interstate 5 to the north.

-The Fairfield-Vacaville Hannigan railroad station, located east of Peabody Road in neighboring Fairfield, serves Vacaville and Fairfield.
+The Fairfield-Vacaville Hannigan station, located east of Peabody Road in neighboring Fairfield, serves Vacaville and Fairfield.
 The station opened in November 2017.
 The station is served by Capitol Corridor trains operated by Amtrak California.

-TheVacaville Transportation Center, located along Allison Drive and adjacent to Interstate 80, is the main hub for commuters via bus as well as vanpools and park-and-ride to the Sacramento area and the San Francisco Bay Area.
+The Vacaville Transportation Center, located along Allison Drive and adjacent to Interstate 80, is the main hub for commuters via bus as well as vanpools and park-and-ride to the Sacramento area and the San Francisco Bay Area.
 Vacaville City Coach provides local bus service.
 SolanoExpress, which is operated by SolTrans, provides intercity connections to Fairfield, Benicia, Davis, Walnut Creek BART, and Sacramento.

 The Nut Tree Airport is located in Vacaville and is operated by the Solano County General Services Department.